catseye/Befunge-93/README.markdown

 --------

 *   `README.markdown`: these post-modernist existential rants
+*   `LICENSE`: a bedtime story written to give your lawyer sweet dreams
 *   `doc/befunge93.html`: the specification for Befunge-93, such as it is
 *   `src/bef.c`: Befunge-93 reference interpreter/debugger v2.22 source code
 *   `src/bef2c.c`: Befunge-93 to ANSI C compiler v0.94 source code